w1ngo/Capstone/README.md

 Rather than having a single, finely-tuned edge detection function based on sample data,
 	a more general approach has been chosen.
 Several sets of parameters that generally perform well will be used, and they will be used in conjunction with one another to arrive at a single, final result.
-It is unclear whether or not this will be in an "average the final answer" or "vote on edge pixels" context, and that decision will be made during testing.

-In order to determine LWH measurements, the orientation of the potato must be
-	derived from its outline.
-Without getting an angle/axes, the measurements can only be max x-spread and max y-spread, which will yield inaccurate results for potatoes that are placed askew from the axes of the camera's focal plane.
-The algorithm used to determine the orientation of an object is based in trigonometry.
+The specific way that this will occur is described below.

-Alternatively, another approach has been identified that uses something called the
+The approach taken to find the orientation/measurements uses something called the
 	minimum rectangle.
 In short, once the edges have been detected, an algorithm can be applied to identify the rectangle with the smallest area that bounds all of the edge points.
 As we only need the x and y dimensions, the dimensions of this rectangle will give the exact dimensions that we are looking for.
-This solves some potential issues with noise on the interior of the potato, should the noise-reduction solutions hinted at above not work as consistently as expected.
+This solves some potential issues with noise on the interior of the potato, should the noise-reduction solutions hinted at above not work as consistently as expected. **NOTE** this is extremely sensitive to contours that are not fully joined, and the output of the edge detection stage alone is clear to the human eye, but not the computer.
+Therefore, a light Gaussian Blur is applied once more in order to join edges together when small numbers of pixels are missing.

+The above step is applied to the edge detector outputs (for each set of parameters).
+	The minimum rectangles are then compiled using a basic statistical approach.
+	Generally, the original image is superimposed with all of the resultant minimum rectangels.
+Any region that is above a certain confidence interval as including a potato will be accepted.
+If there is a region that falls below the confidence interval (e.g. only one parameter set shows the region to be part of the potato), then it will be rejected.
+After computing the intersection of area unions, the dimensions of the resultant region can be trivially computed.

-After identifying the edges and the orientation of the potato, all that is left is
+After identifying the region containing the potato as described above, all that is left is
 	the conversion from pixel spread to SI units for each dimension.
 Reasearch has been done into linalg conversions for slight inaccuracies (due to camera angle, relative closeness to the subject of the image, etc.),